 Overview: Master of Divinity (M.Div.)

 The Master of Divinity program is a masters degree designed primarily as preparation for congregation-based ministries.
-Our multi-site locations offer students the ability to work through their degree in either a residential or urban ministry format, cohort model, or through distance-learning, online classes that incorporate residential intensives.
+Our multi-site locations offer M.Div. students the ability to work through their degree in either a residential or urban ministry format, cohort model, or through online theological education that incorporates residential intensives.

 Flexibility has been built into the program for a wide variety of areas of concentration.
 This is made possible by the large segment of core elective and elective hours provided in the program.
 By using these elective hours, students who desire more intensive training in specialized forms of ministry, such as spiritual formation, pastoral counseling, or Christian education, may acquire concentrations in these areas of preparation.

 Students may elect to complete a specialization within their Masters of Divinity degree by taking 5 specified courses from one of the following specializations.
 Those opting for a specialization must declare so within the first 32 hours.

 - Church Planting